 But one thing I don't like is pounding the pavement.

 Trail Running is like hiking (in a way), but with you're running, not walking.

-One minute your on solid ground, the next muddy puddles, then slippery gravel.
+One minute you are on solid ground; the next muddy puddles, then slippery gravel.

-As my kids have got older I’ve encouraged them to come out for a bit of a run now and then.
-They often run with me for the warm up mile.
+As my kids grow, I've encouraged them to come out for a bit of a run now and then.
+They often run with me for the warm-up mile.

-Although I encourage them to keep going and avoid stopping, the running pace with kids is obviously slower.
-The main thing is to get them exercising and build up stamina, but not make them run to the point where it isn’t fun.
+Although I encourage them to keep going and avoid stopping, the running pace with kids is slower.
+The main thing is getting them exercising and building up stamina, but not making them run to the point where it isn't fun.

 Trail Running with Kids

-So if you go running with your kids, and you like hiking, have a go at a bit of trail running. 😉
+So if you go running with your kids and you like hiking, have a go at some trail running. 😉